jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards recall " + pile[0]);
 ```
 __
-ui cards recall -  Asks the user to choose a card-pile to recall, then recalls that card-pile.
-Recalling means finding all cards with that card-pile as their origin, then moving them to that card-pile.
+ui cards recall -  User choses a card-pile, then the card-pile is recalled.
+Recalling means finding all cards with the card-pile as their origin, then moving them to the card-pile.

 __